appwrite/playground-for-web/README.md

 The **demo/index.html** file in this repository contains **all** the playground examples and source code.

-You can learn how to to integrate your Appwrite JS SDK in your project and see how different features of the SDK can be used.
+You can learn how to to integrate your Appwrite Web SDK in your project and see how different features of the SDK can be used.

 This playground doesn't include any Appwrite best practices but rather intended to show the most simple examples and use cases of using the Appwrite API.